Maslov $S^{1}$ Bundles and Maslov Data: Introduction

-Generally speaking, the principal $S^{1}$ bundles $\Gamma_{J}$ and $\Gamma_{J}^{2}$ are not necesarrily trivial, and the mapping \ref{eq:ind_=00007B=00005Cpsi=00007D} is not available (this is the case for $S^{2}$, as we will explain later).
-However, the integration \ref{eq:maslov index by integration} can still be defined by treating $\tilde{\eta}$ as the pullback of any connection $1$-form of $\Gamma_{J}^{2}$ (or alternatively $\Gamma_{J}$) on $\Lambda_{J}$.
-Following such a perspective, we note that a global section of $\Gamma_{J}^{2}$ is just an integral manifold of a flat connection (which is an integrable horizontal distribution) on $\Gamma_{J}^{2}$.
-To generalize the notion of Maslov indices for the case where $\Gamma_{J}^{2}$ is a nontrivial bundle, we can replace the ``integrable horizontal distribution'' with simply ``a connection''.
-We introduce a nonintegrable version of Maslov indices for smooth loops in $\Lambda_{pl}$ (or $\Lambda_{J}$) with respect to an arbitrary connection $1$-form $\beta=\eta\cdot\frac{\partial}{\partial\theta}$ on $\Gamma_{J}^{2}$. \begin{defn} For any smooth loop $\tilde{\gamma}:[0,1]\rightarrow\Lambda_{J}$, define its Maslov data with respect to $\beta$ to be
+In the general context of a symplectic manifold $(M,\omega)$ with possibly nontrivial Maslov $S^1$ bundle $\Gamma_J^2$, the integration in Eq.~\eqref{eq:maslov index by integration} can still be defined by treating $\tilde{\eta}$ as the pullback to $\Lambda_J$ of a connection $1$-form on $\Gamma_{J}^{2}$.
+We further note that a global section of $\Gamma_{J}^{2}$ is just an integral manifold of a flat connection (which is an integrable horizontal distribution) on $\Gamma_{J}^{2}$.
+To generalize the notion of Maslov indices for the case where $\Gamma_{J}^{2}$ is a nontrivial bundle, we can replace the ``integrable horizontal distribution'' simply with ``a connection''.
+We thus introduce a nonintegrable version of Maslov indices for smooth loops in $\Lambda_{J}$ with respect to an arbitrary connection $1$-form\footnote{We refer to Appendix~\ref{sec:principal-s1-bundles} for our notation and conventions concerning principal $S^1$ bundles.} $\alpha=f_\alpha\,\frac{\partial}{\partial\theta}$ on $\Gamma_{J}^{2}$.